OCA/knowledge/document_page_access_group/README.rst

 =====

-To select the users that have access to a given document page you need to open a document, go to the 'Security' tab and select which groups will have access.
+To select the users that have access to a given document page you need to open a document, go to the 'Security' tab and you have 3 options:

-Only users that belong to the 'document_knowledge / Manager' group can manage access groups to documents.

-If no groups are selected in a document, all users that can access document pages can access this document.
+-  Select a group: Only users with those groups will be able to see the page.
+-  Select any user: Only the selected users will be able to see the page.
+-  Do not select group or user: All users will be able to see the page.

 Bug Tracker
 ===========